Strong return on investment for Kennesaw State graduates

 KENNESAW, Ga.
 (Sep 15, 2017) — Kennesaw State University graduates earn higher salaries in their chosen career fields than those from the majority of Georgia’s colleges and universities, according to this year’s rankings by salary information company PayScale.

-Kennesaw State ranked fifth out of 41 public and private institutions in Georgia in PayScale’s 2017 College Salary Report.
-The study of graduates’ salaries determined that KSU alumni with bachelor’s degrees earn a median early-career (five or fewer years’ experience) salary of $48,800 and a median mid-career (10 or more years’ experience) salary of $90,800.
+Kennesaw State rated fifth out of 41 public and private institutions in PayScale’s 2017-18 ranking of Best Colleges in Georgia by Salary Potential for alumni with bachelor's degrees.
+The study of graduates’ salaries determined that KSU alums with bachelor’s degrees earn a median early-career (five or fewer years’ experience) salary of $48,800 and a median mid-career (10 or more years’ experience) salary of $90,800.

 “This ranking confirms that a degree from Kennesaw State is bringing a strong return on investment,” University President Sam Olens said.
 “Kennesaw State is known for its excellence in teaching, which produces graduates who are well-prepared and ready to contribute in their fields.
 Their earning potential reflects that.”